XarsEvandor/V_i_b_r_o_B_r_a/README.md

 # VibroBra

- A project that aims to develop a vibrating bra in order to enable breast tissue regeneration.
+Software and mixed signal electronics developer and tester.
+This Biomedical Engineering project aims to use vibration in order to enable breast tissue regeneration after mastectomy surgery.

- The code currently present allows for the operation of a motor and a two layered fft analysis from an accelarometer.
+Supervised by Dr. Alexander Astaras (ACT, AUTH).